TMJ Disorder Treatments

 Quality Treatment of TMJ Disorder at SDG

-Does your jaw click when you eat food or does it feel quite sore and painful when you try to move it?
+Does your jaw click when you eat food, or does it feel quite sore and painful when you try to move it?
 This might be caused by a condition called Temporomandibular Joint Disorder (TMJD).
 TMJD or TMD is a common dental condition that can affect people of all ages, and is caused by various reasons.
-Think you may have this disorder?
-Our Practice has various options to help with pain relief and treatment.
-Schedule a consultation so we can determine the best treatment option for you!

 What is TMJ (Temporomandibular Joint)?